 If you don’t accept the story of miracles and divine intervention as the reason, then on sheer rational grounds it’s hard to explain why Pharaoh lets the Hebrew slaves go.
 When else in history has a powerful ruler let his slave population leave in the middle of a large public works project, one dedicated to his glorification, no less?
 Imagine the impact on the economy, let alone the damage to his public image and vanity.

-About sixty years later, Rav Avraham Yitzchok Kook, the first chief Ashkenazi rabbi of Palestine, wrote, “We should not immediately refute any idea which comes to contradict anything in the Torah, but rather we should build the palace of Torah above it.”
+“We should not immediately refute any idea which comes to contradict anything in the Torah, but rather we should build the palace of Torah above it.” – Rav Avraham Yitzchok Kook, the first chief Ashkenazi rabbi of Palestine

 The fertilization tango

-Take for instance, the hot button issue of when human life begins and whether there are divine implications in the process.
-Whether you favor the scientific or religious view of things, before you make up your mind, how much do you know about what really happens when an egg is fertilized beyond what we learn in high school biology?
+When does human life begin?
+Are there divine implications in the process?
+Before you make up your mind, how much do you know about what really happens when an egg is fertilized?
 It’s almost beyond belief in its complexity and mystery.
 When we delve it, right down to the part that gets mysterious, it invokes a metaphysical explanation.

 The story of Joseph and his brothers is one of the most novelistic passages in the Bible, filled with hidden motives, deep emotion, staged revelations, ambiguous plots and a happy – if portentous – ending.
 After Joseph finally reunites with the eleven brothers in Egypt after their kabuki, he can’t wait to see his father, so he sends his brothers back to fetch him.